stevedekorte/ActorKit/README.txt

 ActorKit extends NSObject to allow all objects to become actors.

 An actor has an os thread and a queue of incoming messages which it processes in first-in-first-out order.
-A message to the actor can also return a "future" object which only blocks when the result is requested and is not yet ready and this is done without busy waits.
-Futures also support automatic deadlock avoidance by checking for deadlock loops when a result is requested.
+Any message to the actor returns a "future" object which only blocks when it is accessed.
+These futures  automatically raise an exception in situations that would cause a deadlock.

 example: